 Safeguarding children is everyone's responsibility and hence all staff have an equal responsibility to act.
-'Working Together to Safeguard Children' (Sept.
-2018 and 2019 update) HM Government statutory guidance, defines safeguarding as:
+'KCSiE' (Sept.
+2020) defines safeguarding and promoting the welfare of children as:

-- protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best life chances.
+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-All children have the right to be safeguarded from harm or exploitation whatever their
+All children have the right to be safeguarded from harm or exploitation whatever their age

-- age

-- · health or disability
+- health or disability

 - gender or sexual orientation

 - race, religion, belief or first language

 - political or immigration status